Police regain control of most of Canada’s capital, say protesters will continue to be identified and charged as holdouts persist

 Trudeau said Saturday that the federal government would provide $20 million Canadian dollars ($15.7 million) to businesses affected by the protests, which authorities deemed illegal.

-Police began to move in Friday, after 20 days of protesters having free-reign in the capital’s downtown.
+Police began to move in Friday, after 20 days of protesters having free reign in the capital’s downtown.
 Despite tensions being high, the police response remained largely restrained, even by Canadian standards.
 Armed officers, some on horses and others in tactical gear, slowly moved truck-by-truck and block-by-block to push out demonstrators.

-The police said they used pepper spray, stun grenades, and other anti-riot weapons.
+The police said they used pepper spray, stun grenades and other anti-riot weapons.
 Some demonstrators arrested had body armor, smoke grenades and fireworks on them, the police said Saturday.

 The police have faced heavy criticism for failing to enforce laws during in the convoy’s first three weeks.
-Critics noted that police have moved much more quickly and forcefully against other demonstrations, such as those held by indigenous communities.
-The majority of ‘Freedom Convoy’ attendees were White.
+Critics noted that police have moved much more quickly and forcefully against other demonstrations, such as those held by Indigenous communities.
+The majority of “Freedom Convoy” participants were White.

 Peter Sloly resigned as Ottawa police chief Tuesday under fire for his department’s handling of what he called a “siege” of the capital.

-Law enforcement has denied that race or politics influenced their response.
-Rather they have pointed to the tactical difficulties posed by the tightly packed rows of vehicles.
-They estimated about 100 trucks had children living in or associated with them.
+Law enforcement officials have denied that race or politics influenced their response.
+Rather, they have pointed to the tactical difficulties posed by the tightly packed rows of vehicles.
+They estimated that about 100 trucks had children living in or associated with them.
 Highly combustible jerrycans of fuel were also in wide circulation across the encampments.

-Authorities additionally did not know if protesters were armed — and feared that items like cooking knives, vehicles, and hockey sticks could be used against them in an escalation.
+Authorities additionally did not know if protesters were armed — and feared that items such as cooking knives, vehicles and hockey sticks could be used against them in an escalation.

 Fears rose Feb.
 14, when authorities said they arrested 11 people and seized guns, body armor and a “large quantity of ammunition” in Coutts, Alberta, where another convoy had been trying to block the U.S.-Canada border.